sailfishos/docs.sailfishos.org/Support/Help_Articles/Android_App_Support/README.md

 If you are having troubles installing applications from .apk files, please follow the steps below:

-1. Ensure that you have Android support installed from the Jolla Store.
+1. Ensure that you have Android AppSupport installed from the Jolla Store.
 Install if missing.
 2. Download and install any Android application from the Jolla Store.
-This mandatory step will initialize the Android support of your device so that it will be possible to install .apk files.
+This mandatory step will initialize the Android AppSupport of your device so that it will be possible to install .apk files.
 3. Attempt installation of the file again.
 If this step didn't solve your problem, please keep reading:
 4. Attempt installing another application from .apk